The below are appropriate for current Tribblix on x86; there are separate installation on SPARC instructions, and you can run in the cloud directly.

 # formatwhich will give you a list of disks.
 (If you want to see removable devices as well, use

 In the simplest case, where you just have one disk and want to use it all for Tribblix, just run the live_install.sh script with the name of the desired disk, like so:

 You can also install additional software packages at this point.
 Additional package sets are known as overlays, so you don't need to know anything about individual packages.
 There's a complete list, but here are some of the overlays likely to be commonly used:

-# ./live_install.sh -B c1t0d0 develop xfce-extras e17Any required overlays will be installed automatically.
+# ./live_install.sh -G c1t0d0 develop desktopAny required overlays will be installed automatically.
 There's a special overlay, called kitchen-sink that will install most things, and that's what I personally use.

-# ./live_install.sh -B c1t0d0 kitchen-sinkYou can add additional software overlays later using the zap utility.
+# ./live_install.sh -G c1t0d0 kitchen-sinkYou can add additional software overlays later using the zap utility.

-reboot -pIf it boots off the CD, then go down a couple of entries to the line that says 'Boot from hard disk'.
+reboot -pIf it boots off the DVD, then hit 6 to ChainLoad the hard disk.
 This should then boot up.